 How do you handle brain block?

-If they could bring any character from any story any time period to life who would it be?
+If you could bring any character from any story from any time period to life, who would it be?

 For those readers who are new to you, what book should they start off with and why?